ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/appendix-1-formatting.md

 layout: "learningpathall"
 ---

+Learning Paths are created using Markdown.

 Refer to this section when you are have questions on how to format your content correctly.

+You can also refer to other Markdown resources, and if you are unsure, look [this page in GitHub](https://github.com/jasonrandrews/arm-learning-paths/blob/main/content/learning-paths/cross-platform/_example-learning-path/appendix-1-formatting.md?plain=1) to see how to do formatting.

 ## Learning Path Formatting